olincollege/olin-eclipse-ballooning/iridium-control/README.md

 ### Dependencies

-To install the required libraries, navigate to this directory and run `python3 -m pip install -r requirements.txt`.
+To install the required libraries, navigate to this directory and run `python3 -m pip install -r requirements.txt` on Linux, or `py -m pip install -r requirements.txt` on Windows.
 I recommend doing this in a venv, but it doesn't really matter.

 ### Environment variables